Rank conditions and amenability for rings associated to graphs: Background and preliminary results

+\begin{proposition} Let $R$ be a ring and $S$ an $R$-ring that is finitely generated and free as an $R$-module.
+If $R$ satisfies the rank condition (respectively, the strong rank condition), then $S$ satisfies the rank condition (respectively, the strong rank condition). \end{proposition}

-\begin{proof} The hypotheses guarantee that the number of paths in $E$ must be finite.
-Hence Proposition 2.2 implies that $L:=L^V_R(E)$ is a finitely generated free $R$-module.
-In other words, we have $L\cong R^k$ as $R$-modules for some positive integer $k$.
-Suppose that $L$ fails to satisfy the rank condition.
-According to Lemma 2.5, this means that we can find positive integers $m>n$ such that there is an $L$-module epimorphism $\phi: L^n\to L^m$.
+\begin{proof} We have $S\cong R^k$ as $R$-modules for some positive integer $k$.
+Suppose that $S$ fails to satisfy the rank condition.
+According to Lemma 2.5, this means that we can find positive integers $m>n$ such that there is an $S$-module epimorphism $\phi: S^n\to S^m$.
 Since $\phi$ is also an $R$-module epimorphism, it induces an $R$-module epimorphism $R^{kn}\to R^{km}$.
 Therefore $R$ fails to satisfy the rank condition.
 An analogous argument establishes the statement for the strong rank condition. \end{proof}

-To prove that a ring satisfies the strong rank condition, it is often convenient to rely on the following characterization.